rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [Spektrum](https://spektrummedia.com/) - The website of Spektrum Media Agency
 - [SPK](https://www.spk.rocks/) The website of SPK Ecosystem
 - [IDDEF](https://www.iddef.org/) The Federation of the Associations that Value Humanity's webpage, CMS, CRM and Donation and all e-commerce pages are designed with Vue.js, Vuex and pure JavaScript
-- [Configuration File Management](https://www.configapp.com/) - A simple way to manage your configuration files
 - [Roast](https://roastandbrew.coffee/) - an app built to help coffee enthusiasts find their next cup of coffee while learning about Laravel + Vue.js.
 - [YBR](https://yangonbusreport.org) - Centralized YBS Public eComplaint Management System.
 (Full SPA)
 - [Regex Fiddler](https://regexfiddler.com/)
 - [Myanpwel](https://myanpwel.com) - The website of event ticketing platform.
 - [CryptoArte](https://www.cryptoarte.io) - An Ethereum art collection, non-fungible token, and Dapp.
-- [Muuviez](https://muuviez.com) - A movie discovery and tracking website with stylish design
 - [NAGA VIRTUAL](https://nagavirtual.com) - NAGA VIRTUAL is the first independent virtual goods market.
 - [Scroll.in](https://scroll.in) - Scroll.in is an independent news, information, and entertainment venture.
 - [Akunyi](https://akunyi.com) - Charity Website